shgutte/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

 #### 4.1.2 Recommendations

-1. Use sl_wifi_target_wake_time_auto_selection with appropriate Rx Latency input according to the user scenario as it has improved  design over sl_wifi_enable_target_wake_time, handles Embedded MQTT level disconnections and has better user interface.
+1. Use sl_wifi_target_wake_time_auto_selection with appropriate Rx Latency input according to the user scenario as it has improved  design over sl_wifi_enable_target_wake_time, handles TCP level disconnections and has better user interface.
 2. iTWT setup is recommended after IP assignment/TCP connection/application connection.
-3. When using sl_wifi_target_wake_time_auto_selection API, increase TCP / ARP Timeouts at remote side depending upon the configured Rx Latency.
+3. When using sl_wifi_target_wake_time_auto_selection API, Rx Latency  should be less than TCP / ARP Timeouts at the remote side.
-4. When using sl_wifi_enable_target_wake_time, increase TCP / ARP Timeouts at remote side depending upon the configured TWT interval configured.
+4. When using sl_wifi_enable_target_wake_time, TWT interval configured should be less than TCP / ARP Timeouts at the remote side.
 5. For iTWT, GTK Interval Should be kept maximum possible value or zero.
 If GTK interval is not configurable, recommended TWT interval (in case of sl_wifi_enable_target_wake_time) / RX Latency (in case of sl_wifi_target_wake_time_auto_selection API) is less than 4sec.
 6. When sl_wifi_enable_target_wake_time API is used, configuring TWT Wake interval beyond 1 min might lead to disconnections from the AP.
 Recommended to use TWT wakeup interval less than or equal to 1 min.
-7. WLAN Keep Alive timeout should not be disabled when sl_wifi_target_wake_time_auto_selection API is used or when unannounced TWT session is set up using sl_wifi_enable_target_wake_time API.
-It is recommended to use WLAN Keep Alive timeout of 30 sec.
+7. WLAN Keep Alive timeout should **not** be disabled when sl_wifi_target_wake_time_auto_selection API is used or when unannounced TWT session is set up using sl_wifi_enable_target_wake_time API.
+It is recommended to use WLAN Keep Alive timeout of 30 sec which is the default timeout even if not configured specifically by the user.

 ### 4.2 Build the application